awsdocs/amazon-eks-user-guide/doc_source/cni-metrics-helper.md

    Take note of the policy ARN that is returned\.

-1. Get the IAM role name for your worker nodes\.
+1. Get the IAM role name for your nodes\.
 Use the following command to print the `aws-auth` configmap\.

    ```
    kubectl -n kube-system describe configmap aws-auth